WebOrigami/docs/content/builtins/origami/sftp.md

 README.md
 ```

-Once you've tested that your connection works, you can retrieve files from the host; see [using the network connection](/cli/network.html#using-the-network-connection-in-origami-commands).
+Once you've tested that your connection works, you can read and write files; see [using the network connection](/cli/network.html#using-the-network-connection-in-origami-commands).

 ## Publish